1. Algorithm AT&T Bell Labs

 tket Open-Sourced

-Cambridge Quantum Computing (later acquired by Honeywell to form Quantinuum) open-sources the tket compiler under Apache 2.0.
-Now the most widely used hardware-agnostic compiler.
+Cambridge Quantum Computing (which later merged with Honeywell Quantum Solutions to form Quantinuum) open-sources the tket compiler under Apache 2.0.
+Now one of the most widely used hardware-agnostic compilers.

 19. Hardware IBM